wildmountainfarms/solarthing/other/docs/technical_tracer.md

-## Tracer quickstart
+## Tracer Notes
-Work in progress
+Just some notes to help me understand the tracer better.
+These notes aren't for anyone else.

 I found my serial on `/dev/ttyACM0` using an RPi4